workos/php-example-applications/php-sso-example/README.md

 1. Follow the instructions [here](https://docs.workos.com/sso/auth-flow) on setting up an SSO connection.
 The redirect URL for the example app if used as is will be http://localhost:8000/auth/callback.

-1. Edit lines 9-12 of `router.php` to declare the WorkOS API Key, WorkOS Client ID, connectionID, and/or Domain.
+1. Edit lines 9-12 of `router.php` to declare the WorkOS API Key, WorkOS Client ID, and connectionID.

 ## Running the app